vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

     </form>
     <details markdown="block">
       <summary>Answer</summary>
-      c) Yes, objects can call methods of other objects of the same or different classes
+      Yes, objects can call methods of other objects of the same or different classes
     </details>

 19. What is compilation in Java?